leoluz/vimfiles/README.md

 ### Powerline symbols support

-Its necessary to install the preferred powerline and symbols fonts:
+Its necessary to install the preferred powerline fonts:

-    $ brew cask install font-powerline-symbols font-menlo-for-powerline
+    $ brew cask install homebrew/cask-fonts/font-menlo-for-powerline

 After installing just select the powerline version of your font in the terminal or nvim gui of choice.